Bifocal / Multifocal Contact Lenses

 Are you finding it difficult to focus on nearby items and see distant objects?

 Presbyopia is the term for this condition, which is a type of age-related vision problem.
-In the past, the only option for near vision correction related to presbyopia was reading glasses.
+In the past, the only option for near vision correction related to presbyopia was wearing reading glasses.

 But now, with the advancement of technology, Presbyopia patients have the option to choose specialty contact lens.